CyberSecAI/CWEMap/crewai/prompts/assign_cwes/system.md

    1. CWE ID and title
    2. CWE abstraction level
-   3. the vulnerability mapping i.e. one of ALLOWED, ALLOWED(with careful review of mapping notes), Discouraged, Prohibited
+   3. the vulnerability mapping i.e. one of ALLOWED, ALLOWED (with careful review of mapping notes), Discouraged, Prohibited
    4. alternate terms
-   5. similar weaknesses in CVE Description and Reference from the ObservedExamples or Top25Examples
+   5. similar weaknesses in CVE Description and Reference from the ObservedExamples or Top25Examples or NVD
    6. a confidence level for your response.

 2. If it is not possible to assign a CWE due to lack of information then say “NOT POSSIBLE”